Welsh-language literature: Eisteddfod poetry

 Islwyn (1832–1878), one of the most highly regarded poets of the 19th century among 20th century critics.

-Of all the streams of Welsh poetry in the nineteenth century it is perhaps the pryddest which is the most contentious.
+Of all the streams of Welsh poetry in the 19th century it is perhaps the pryddest which is the most contentious.
 Dozens of epic pryddestau, typically on either biblical themes or depicting passages from Welsh history, were composed by poets such as Iorwerth Glan Aled (1819–1867), Llew Llwyfo (1831–1901) and Golyddan (1840–1862) in an attempt to create a Welsh equivalent to Paradise Lost.
 None succeeded: despite its influence and popularity at the time Eben Fardd's Yr Atgyfodiad is almost unknown today and was condemned by later critics.
 Thomas Parry considered all the works of the century in the form to be completely without "poetic merit"; and Ioan Williams singled out Gwilym Hiraethog's enormous pryddest Emmanuel, published in two volumes during the 1860s, as "probably the longest poem written in Welsh and possibly the worst written in any language."
 Others have identified merit in individual examples, however, such as R. M. Jones who identified Iesu (Jesus) by Golyddan and particularly the second of two pryddestau titled Y Storm by Islwyn (1832–1878) as masterpieces.
-It is perhaps significant however that the second Y Storm, which was not published in its original form until 1990, can hardly be considered representative of the 19th century pryddest nor of the Welsh epic: it is a mystic meditation on mortality rather than a narrative poem, was not composed for an Eisteddfod competition, and remained unpublished.
+It is perhaps significant, however, that the second Y Storm, which was not published in its original form until 1990, can hardly be considered representative of the 19th century pryddest nor of the Welsh epic: it is a rambling, mystic meditation on mortality rather than a coherent narrative poem, was not composed for an Eisteddfod competition, and remained unpublished.
 Though comparatively obscure in his own lifetime Islwyn has since become recognised as one of the major poets of the century in the Welsh language.
 Much of Islwyn's poetry (including Y Storm) was inspired by the early death of his fiancée in 1853 and is frequently extremely bleak in tone.
 His output is uneven in quality and many critics have suggested that he had produced all his significant poetry in the space of a few years in his early twenties, after which he produced little other than uninspired awdlau in a futile attempt to win the National Eisteddfod Chair.
 Nevertheless, at its best, including in both versions of Y Storm, Islwyn's work shows a "complexity of imagery and intellectual ambition rare in any Welsh poetry of the period."
-One critic went so far as to say, "If the 19th century has a great poet [in Welsh], it is Islwyn"; and he was perhaps the main influence on the generation of Eisteddfod poets active in the last quarter of the nineteenth century (see below).
+One critic went so far as to say, "If the 19th century has a great poet [in Welsh], it is Islwyn"; and he was perhaps the main influence on the generation of Eisteddfod poets active in the last quarter of the 19th century (see below).